uu-sml/sml-book-page/index.md

 _"This book provides an excellent introduction to machine learning for engineers and scientists.
 It covers the main techniques in this exciting area ranging from basic approaches, such as linear regression and principal component analysis, to modern deep learning and generative modelling techniques.
 The authors have managed to find the right balance between academic rigor, intuition and applications.
 Required reading for any newcomer interested in this field!" **Arnaud Doucet, University of Oxford**_

 _"This book strikes a very good balance between accessibility and rigour.
 It will be a very good companion for the mathematically trained who want to understand the hows and whats of machine learning." **Ole Winther, University of Copenhagen and Technical University of Denmark**_

+_"First, the book is readable.
+There are some theoretical analyses or math equations.
+But authors will give the intuitions or figures to explain it.
+I really love the book.
+I hope in the next edition more topics are covered in the book.
+All illustrated figures are colorful." **kein_liao, Amazon buyer**_

 **If you want to cite the book,** you can cite it as